TamaHobbit/localizations/README.md

 ### Step 1: Add existing localization

-If you've found a localization that is good enough, add it by opening a cygwin terminal in the repository of the game;
+If you've found a localization that is good enough, add it by opening a GitBash terminal in the repository of the game;

 ```
-addkey.sh usedkeys.txt
+addkey.sh usedkeys.txt[ENTER]
 existing_key_I_found_in_onesky_repo[ENTER]
 [Cntrl^D][ENTER]
 ```